 Hours will be assigned according to the policy for each site, in addition to College and Employment Standards.
-The student will work the same shifts as the supervisor but may be supervised by another person in that role.
+The student will work the same shifts as the preceptor/supervisor/instructor, but may be supervised by another person in that role.
 Students may be required to work weekends, evenings, nights, holidays, or a combination of shifts.
 Note that statutory holidays do not need to be made up and will be factored into the hour requirements.
-The site may be responsible for choosing one or more WIL supervisor(s).
+The site may be responsible for choosing one or more WIL preceptor/supervisor/instructor(s).